qcargile/Chrome-Blood/Modlist/Tweaking Mod Settings.md

 - It provides a **complete engine-level visual optimization suite**, with massive improvements to how the game handles lighting, memory, frame timing, and ray tracing — all without sacrificing style.
 - There are **four distinct presets** included: `Fast`, `Medium`, `High`, and `Insane`, each carefully balanced for a specific type of player or hardware configuration.
 - You can **switch presets and tweak advanced settings** at any time through the **CET (Cyber Engine Tweaks) overlay**, making it extremely easy to adjust performance on the fly.
-- **IMPORTANT:** You *must* select the preset that best matches your setup and visual preference — this mod significantly affects overall performance and fidelity.

 #### 🎛️ Preset Comparison Chart

 | Preset | Description | Target Hardware | Performance | Visual Quality |